prebid/prebid.github.io/dev-docs/modules/floors.md

 ## Custom Schema Fields

-Custom schema fields are fields the Floors Module does support out of the box.
+Custom schema fields are fields the Floors Module does not support out of the box.
 To use a custom schema field, one needs to perform twp steps:

 1. Create lookup function to give the Floors Module context of the value of custom fields for that given auction
 1. Define, Set and Map Custom Schema Attributes